ornithos/nectr/README.md

----
-layout: post
-title: nectr - Exploratory Clustering
----
 ## nectr - Exploratory Clustering

 A number of years ago I spent a while researching density-based clustering algorithms for exploratory analysis.
-At the time I was looking to find regions of high density within customer attributes, which might inform a wider campaign or strategy. k-means wasn't really appropriate since it isn't looking for concentration of density, instead returning spherical/voronoi clusters which are optimally spread out.
-Indeed under a uniform distribution, k-means will merrily return an arbitrary partition with no indication of its inappropriateness.
-In terms of targeting areas of customer concentration, I had to look further afield.
+I was looking to find regions of high density within customer attributes, which might inform a wider campaign or strategy. k-means wasn't really appropriate since it isn't directly concerned with concentration of density, instead returning spherical/voronoi clusters which are optimally spread out.
+Indeed under a uniform distribution, k-means will happily return an arbitrary partition with no indication of its inappropriateness.

 Parametric mixture models (most famously Gaussian Mixture Models) are more flexible with cluster shape, and confer various advantages against k-means, but they still assume too much of the generating distribution.
 My experience of commercial data has not shown much evidence of any parametric distribution that I am familiar with.
 Various non-parametric alternatives exist such as DBSCAN or mean-shift, but these are highly sensitive to parameter specification, and suffer from quadratic time or worse.
 Another approach is Spectral Clustering, using the graph Laplacian, but unless approximated is at least quadratic, and one must specify the number of clusters in advance.

 The algorithm I chose is one called TURN-RES from a [paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.7.1966&rep=rep1&type=pdf) by Foss \& Zaïane in 2002.
-It is an approximation of a density search -- more from a compsci perspective than a statistical one -- while being efficient (running in `O(nlogn)` time) and having essentially no parameters.
+It is an approximation of a density search -- more from a compsci perspective than a statistical one -- which runs efficiently (in `O(nlogn)` time) and having essentially no parameters.
 It approximates density estimation by quantizing the space into a discrete grid, and computing the distance to all neighbours in axis-oriented directions.
 It is therefore less effective for highly correlated distributions.
 The implementation of the main algorithm -- packaged in R -- is described below, and follows the paper except for a few unclear details for which I have taken my best guess.

 ### TURN-RES
 Two complementary algorithms are proposed in the Foss paper, TurnCut and TURN-RES.
 I believe TURN is an acronym, but I can't help you out with its meaning.
 The idea is that TURN-RES is the workhorse clustering algorithm, and TurnCut is its partner for choosing a good parameter.
 The latter proceeds in sequential manner calling TURN-RES and seeking to find the 'elbow' or 'knee' of various metrics (similar to those used for k-means).
 The authors justify the 'parameter free' description by use of this second algorithm.
 However, while the results for the experiments in the paper appear to be pretty good for TurnCut, I have not found it particularly useful in certain real world datasets.
 This is in part due to the subjectivity inherent in clustering; often a continuum of plausible results can be found for a particular parameter.
 Also, one often finds that different clusters have different natural resolutions and a global resolution parameter is doomed to failure.